 Jarman explains that clients bone density also starts to change during this time - the underlying facial skeleton starts to deteriorate and the deep fascia ligaments become lax, “causing sagging of the skin around the jaw area and sunken, hollow eyes.”
 Jarman advises using HIFU (high intensity focused ultrasound) with radiofrequency to tighten the deeper fascia ligaments.

 If your clients are struggling with all aspects of the change then encourage them to book an appointment with their GP to talk about the options available, including hormone replacement therapy (HRT), a synthetic drug that comes in two forms – oestrogen-only and a combination of oestrogen and progestogen; and bioidentical hormone replacement therapy (BHRT), a hormone preparation made from plant sources that are promoted as being similar to human hormones.

-For large spa operations, you could introduce menopausal-specific day packages to your menu too.
-For example, Glass House Retreat in Essex has launched two packages – Love the New You and Go with the Glow – to help clients manage the skin symptoms caused by the change.
+For large spa operations, you could introduce menopausal-specific day packages to your menu too, to help clients manage the skin symptoms caused by the change.
 These packages contain nutritional meals, wellness therapies and facials tailored to that client's specific skin needs.

 3 ways to reduce menopausal symptoms:

 • Regular exercise – Yoga and tai chi are said to reduce stress levels.
 You could partner with a personal trainer to offer a combined treatment and fitness programme for clients.

 • Healthy diet – clients should be opting for a diet rich in vegetables, fruits and healthy fats, while cutting down on caffeine and spicy food, which the NHS says can trigger hot flushes.